alvinkoh256/Survey-Response-Coder/README.md

 * Batch mode for speed
 * Safe autosaving (persistent progress with same input/output file)
 * Works with CSV/Excel

-Perfect 👍 let’s extend your README with a new section explaining the **categories cache**.
-This will help users understand why their labels “stick” across runs and why they shouldn’t delete the file unless they want to reset.

-Here’s the updated block you can add right after **✅ Features**:

----

 ## 🗂️ Categories Cache (`categories_cache.json`)